Herbal Allies to Reduce Holiday Overeating

 November 9, 2018 Maria Noel Groves

 Thanksgiving will soon be here, and then comes December -- the month of joyous holidays, get-togethers every week, a wee bit of stress, and all that delicious food!
 This is one of my favorite times of year, and being a foodie, I loooove the classics: chips (or anything) and dip, festive cocktails, eggnog, cookies, mashed potatoes, my Aunt Carolyn's homemade rolls, mulled cider...
 Unfortunately, being only 5 feet tall (which means that if I eat any snacks, non-water beverages, or dessert, I gain weight), my holiday indulgences usually translate to at least 5 pounds gained.
 So easy to gain, so hard to lose!
 Aging, thyroid issues, and perimenopause don't help there, either...
+It's not really about the weight, though, so much as feeling vital.

-I suspect that many of you can relate, and fortunately there IS a way to use herbs and lifestyle to make the holiday food festivities less... impactful.
+I suspect that many of you can relate, and fortunately there IS a way to work with herbs and lifestyle to make the holiday food festivities less... impactful.
 Let me start by saying that no herb is a weight loss miracle.
 Sad to say, but you're not going to pop a pill and shed pounds (without any long-term safety issues).
 But, the following remedies and tricks will help curb overeating, limit stress (and thus, stress eating), regulate hunger/satiety hormones, modulate blood sugar to limit those "give me more cookies!" crashes, and make you crave healthier food over sweets and junk.
 Sound like a plan!

 6 Herbs & Tricks to Prevent (or Limit) Holiday Overeating